HopeSailor/HopeSailor.github.io/_pages/about.md

 [What can we learn from multimorbidity?
 A deep dive from its risk patterns to the corresponding patient profiles](https://doi.org/10.1016/j.dss.2024.114313)

 **Xiaochen Wang**, Runtong Zhang, Xiaomin Zhu

-**Highlights**
-- Propose a progressive three-stage approach to decipher multimorbidity.
-- Define a multimorbidity risk network that surpasses traditional comorbidity indices.
-- Use network techniques to identify patterns in the multimorbidity risk network.
-- Apply machine learning to select patient profiles under diverse patterns.
 </div>
 </div>